jcubic/jquery.terminal/README.md

 You can use this JavaScript library to create a web based terminal on any website.

 Because with this library you need to code all the commands yourself, you can call it fake terminal emulator.
-In contrast to library that will give you access to real terminal like online SSH.
+In contrast to a library that will give you access to real terminal like online SSH.
 To have real online SSH I suggest to use [xterm.js](https://github.com/xtermjs/xterm.js) library.

 ### Features: